'Annie Get Your Gun' offers fully loaded fun | Arts and Entertainment | Your Observer

 Annie Oakley (Eliza Morehouse) experiences a rags-to-riches story worthy of “The Beverly Hillbillies.”
 One day, she’s shooting game for food.
 The next day, she’s the main attraction at Buffalo Bill’s Wild West Show.
 Her character’s an improbable mix of competence and innocence.
 Annie’s probably the best shot in the world, but she doesn’t fit the feminine ideal, and she knows it.

-When Annie falls in love with sharpshooter Frank Burns, that’s a problem.
+When Annie falls in love with sharpshooter Frank Burns (Mark Athridge), that’s a problem.
 What with the male ego and all, it’s a safe bet Frank won’t be happy being the second-best shot in the world.
 He isn’t.
-Their romance ricochets—and Frank leaves Annie and the show.
+Their romance ricochets — and Frank leaves Annie and the show.
 In the second act, the musical frets over whether they’ll get back together.

 This unfolds with a few subplots.
 Frank’s former assistant Dolly Tate (Amanda Heisey) still carries a torch for him.
 When her sister Winnie (Belle Babcock) falls for a Native American lad (Mick Mazaeda), Dolly tries to squelch it.
 There’s also the burning question of whether Buffalo Bill’s show will go on.
 This love letter to Annie Oakley is also a love letter to show biz.
 (As you can tell by its most famous number: “There’s No Business Like Show Business.”)